DUNE-DAQ/runconftools/docs/generator_creation.md

 Specifically, they are stored in the folder `functions/generators` directory in the subdirectory specific for the apparatus relevant for the generator.

 Generators are python modules and are expected to be named with with `<configuration_name>.py`.
+As the generators might be imported by other generators, their names cannot contain `-`.

 Generators will have to contains a generate function with signature
 ```python